 Forest certification in the local community's name can encourage socially and environmentally responsible forest management while benefiting communities economically (Charnley et al., 2022).
 Hence, the apparent property rights challenges in managing community forests need careful attention from the regional Environment and Forest Protection Authority, now tasked with managing these forests.
-The Authority should lead in organizing the local community forest management responsibly and accountably.
+The Authority should lead in organizing the local community into a recognized group to handle community forest management responsibly and accountably.
 This effort should involve consultation with relevant government authorities mandated to organize farmers' groups to establish a legally recognized entity.

 3.8.
-Options to revitalize future management of community forestry

-The Federal Forest Development, Conservation, and Utilization proclamation (Proclamation No. 1065/2018) define community forests as forests developed, conserved, utilized, and administered by the community on its private or communal possession, based on by-laws and plans developed internally.
+Options to revitalize future management of community forestry the community on its private or communal possession, based on by-laws and plans developed internally.
 The reviews, results, and discussions in the preceding sections have indicated that community forestry in the Amhara Region of Ethiopia faces numerous challenges related to property/tenure rights and institutional arrangements for the overall management, displaying discouraging progress.
 This scenario is not unique to Ethiopia, as research reports have depicted both successful and unsuccessful cases of communal woodland resource management in various contexts (Arnold, 1992, 2001; Gilmour, 2016).